Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

-The trajectories of the vector $[{\rm x};h_2;h_3]$ of the GP-based learning with barrier certificates and our proposed framework from $n=1000$ to $n=10000$ are plotted in \reffig{fig:lyapunov}.
-We can observe that the trajectory of our framework converges to the forward invariant set $\mathcal{C}\x\Omega$, while that of GP-based learning does not.
+The trajectories of the vector $[{\rm x};h_2;h_3]$ of the GP-based learning and the adaptive model learning algorithm from $n=1000$ to $n=10000$ are plotted in \reffig{fig:lyapunov}.
+We can observe that the trajectory of the adaptive model learning algorithm converges to the forward invariant set $\mathcal{C}\x\Omega$.
+GP-based learning seems to be slowly approaching to the safe set while safety recovery is not theoretically supported in the current settings.